 Yes.
 However, students wishing to take classes outside of GWU must complete a transient credit form.
-This form can be found on the registrar's website or via the registrar's webpage by clicking on the "forms" link.
-The form must be signed by the student's advisor and the chair of the department in which the course is being taken.
-The form should then be returned to the registrar's office for final approval and processing.
+This form is on the Registrar’s website and is submitted electronically.
 It is important for the student to understand that any course taken outside of GWU must be approved by the registrar's office or credit may not be granted.
 Students should also be aware that the last 32 hours must be taken at GWU.

 How many hours must I take to live on campus?

 Residential students must be enrolled in at least 12 hours in order to live on campus.

 Every student must be enrolled in Dimensions until 6 semesters have been completed.
 Transfer students are required to be enrolled in Dimensions until graduation or until 6 semesters have been completed - whichever comes first.
 Students accepted into the 2 year ADN nursing program are required to complete 2 semesters of Dimensions.

 Do I have to take all my core classes before I can take any courses in my major?